scalableinternetservices/ucsb_website/index.md

 * 15%: quality of project presentation
 * 15%: quality project write-up

+5% of an individual's grade is based on their participation in-class and on piazza.

-Individual grades will be computed by multiplying the group grade by an individual score.
+The remaining 95% of an individual's grade will be computed by multiplying their group grade by an individual score.
 Individual scores are computed by suming the relative percent of _work_ each individual confidentially assigns other individuals in their group.

-For example, given a three person group with a group grade of 95% and the following peer-graded scores:
+For example, given a three person group with a group grade of 95%, everyone individually with 100% participation, and the following peer-graded scores:

 |           | Alice     | Bob      | Chuck     |
 |:---------:|:---------:|:--------:|:---------:|